jaquilino/jaquilino.github.io/_posts/2023-01-07-dt-nexttick.markdown

 WHat was I missing?
 Details follow.

-The "<template>" section of my component was:
+The "&lt;template&gt;" section of my component was:
 ```
 <template>
     <DataTable class="display nowrap" width="100%" ref="finData"